How to Design Custom Enclosures for Motherboard-Based Systems

 If using Protocase Designer, please note that it will not accept PCI card tab slots, as they fall on a bend radius.
 Also, the templates do not include the flange for fastening the top of PCI card brackets.
 These limitations will be addressed in future releases.
 For now you'll need to work around this limitation as described below:

-At the present time, if you require PCI card tab slots, simply design without them, and inform Protocase technical staff at the time of order so they can add these details for you, free of charge.
+At the present time, if you require PCI card tab slots, simply design without them, and inform Protocase technical staff at the time of order so they can add these details for you, for a design fee.
 If there is anything you are unsure of (measurements, cutouts, placement, etc.) just give us a call and we will be happy to check it out and get you your design as quickly as possible.

 ADVANCED DESIGN TOOLS AND MANUFACTURING